nicolehope5/nicolehope5.github.io/index.md

 At UC Davis, I worked with [Andy Yonelinas](https://yonelinas.faculty.ucdavis.edu/people/){:target="_blank"} as a research assistant in the Human Memory Lab.
 After I graduated, I worked with [Lisa Oakes](https://mindbrain.ucdavis.edu/people/lmoakes){:target="_blank"} in the Infant Cognition Lab as a lab manager.

 {:.content-narrow .content-block}
 Broadly, I am interested in how children build models of the world, and how to build models of that task.
 My current research focuses on the whether children are sensitive to abstract correlations.
-This work is in collaboration with [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html){:target="_blank"} and [Max Siegel](http://web.mit.edu/maxs/www/){:target="_blank"}
+This work is in collaboration with [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html){:target="_blank"} and [Max Siegel](http://web.mit.edu/maxs/www/){:target="_blank"}.
-Outside of research, I like photography, catching sunsets, music, and .
+Outside of research I like photography, catching sunsets, discovering new music, dancing and mentoring students (especially those from traditionally underreprested groups).
-I also mentor local high school students through the [Stanford FAST](https://fast.stanford.edu/){:target="_blank"} program and discuss tech ethics with [Stanford C&S](https://stanford-cscs.github.io/){:target="_blank"}.

 {:.content-narrow .content-block}
 You can email me at nhcoates [at] mit.edu.